pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

 ## Initialize the TiDB cluster

-If you want to initialize your cluster after deployment, refer to [Initialize a TiDB Cluster in Kubernetes](initialize-a-cluster.md).
+If you want to initialize your cluster after deployment, refer to [Initialize a TiDB Cluster on Kubernetes](initialize-a-cluster.md).

 > **Note:**
 >